 The 1998 Merlin series repeatedly subverts this, as Vortigern, Uther, Lancelot, and Guinevere do not turn out to be the saintly people they were originally thought to be.
 Played straight with Arthur, however, and implied with Galahad.

 Alexis, Castle's daughter in Castle.
 In one episode, Castle gets paranoid about his teenage daughter having done something illegal, like drugs.
 Alexis assures him that she's not and hasn't been in any kind of trouble.
 The next morning, Alexis wakes him up, tearful and guilt-ridden about having lied to him in their earlier heart-to-heart, and painfully forces herself to confess the truth... she once jumped a subway turnstile without paying when she had a desperate need to catch the train.
-(The next she swiped her card twice and didn't ride to make up for it.)
-He punishes her.
-With mandatory ice cream for breakfast.
+(The next day she swiped her card twice and didn't ride to make up for it.)
+He punishes her... with mandatory ice cream for breakfast.
 She has to punish herself with being grounded for a week.

 Captain Sheridan in Babylon 5, so much so that in the show's universe he becomes a mythical figure himself, after Earth is bombed back to the middle ages.

 Edith Bunker in All in the Family is sweet and nice to everyone and completely honest, providing a contrast to her bigoted, Jerk Ass husband, Archie, whom she tolerates with endless patience.
 In the episode "Archie and Edith Alone", Archie even calls out her for it: "Good thing, that's you all over!
 Always doing good!
 Edith the Good!
 You never get mad at nobody, you never holler at nobody, you never swear, no, nothing!
 You're like a saint, Edith!
 You think it's fun living with a saint?
 It ain't!"
-He challanges her to "do something rotten"; she tries to insult him, then crash a bowl of flowers, but she can't do either.
+He challenges her to "do something rotten"; she tries to insult him, then crash a bowl of flowers, but she can't do either.

 Rick from The Walking Dead refuses to betray his ideals or leave a man - even a jerk like Merle - behind.